 All energy storage systems must store energy for the following purposes:

-The Energy Storage Tax Credit Program utilizes an online application.
+The Maryland Energy Storage Income Tax Credit Program (TY 2020) utilizes an online application.
 Please be sure to review the TY 2020 Energy Storage Tax Credit Notice of Availbility (NOA) for a complete overview of the program including general terms & conditions and application requirements before submitting an application.

 Click Here to Apply